emifirmat/wine_stock/README.md

 pytest tests
 ```

-Database logic and helper utilities are covered by automated tests.
+- Database logic and helper utilities are covered by automated tests
-UI testing is done manually due to CustomTkinter constraints, and these tests were performed on both WSL (Ubuntu) and Windows 11 environments.
+- UI testing is done manually due to CustomTkinter constraints
+- Manual UI tests were executed on WSL (Ubuntu) and Windows 11

 ---